 Build Your Own Platform

 Have you ever thought about creating an online course?
 Do you have one (or more) created already?
 My online teaching business has grown and changed a lot.
 I’ve made some initial mistakes by giving up too much control and participating in somebody else’s platform.
 It was great to help me get started, but in the end I lost on a lot of revenue, and I don’t have my customers information so there’s no real way to get in touch with my community directly.
 Besides, any work I did to drive traffic and promote my courses had the potential to leak away to elsewhere on the platform.
 I needed to have my own training site.

 My goal was similar to the way I market my fine art photography.
-My work is available through Fine Art America, but I also have my own private fine art photography site where I can drive traffic to promote my work exclusively.
+My work is available through galleries, but I also have my own private fine art photography site where I can drive traffic to promote my work exclusively.
 When I asked Udemy about having a white label site, they wrote me back with a short response: “It doesn’t really fit our current business model.”

 That was the beginning of the end.
 Their response didn’t fit my business model.
 I needed to be able to scale my business and own what I created.
 I’m passionate about the things I teach, and needed to be able to add more amazing content to help more people over time.
 I started looking around for alternative solutions to my goal.